GLOBAL Alert Overide

-Social media accounts must support and uphold the institution’s brand identity, integrity, and reputation.
-Their use must be professional, protect the reputation and brand of the university, align with university priorities, and comply with UF policies and applicable state and federal laws and regulations.
+UF social media accounts must support and uphold the institution’s brand identity, integrity, and reputation.
+Their use must be professional, align with university priorities, and comply with UF policies and applicable state and federal laws and regulations.

 The University of Florida’s social media policy guides employees using social media to communicate with audiences on matters concerning or impacting UF.